top of page

 5. Free walking tour for Centro- I would suggest this to everyone.
 They take you around the center in like 3-4 hours covering so much than you can do yourself. its a walking tour so be prepared.

-6. Samba night in Pedra du Sal- With a baby we couldn't go for samba nights in Lapa area but on Mondays in Pedra du Sal they have samba nights starting as early as 7pm.
+6. Samba night in Pedra do Sal- With a baby, we couldn't go for samba nights in the Lapa area but on Mondays in Pedra du Sal they have samba nights starting as early as 7pm.
 We had a glimpse of the crowd (before little one started screaming bloody murder) and Oh my god! the gathering on a Monday was unbelievable.

 8. Bonfim church colored ribbons- Called wish ribbons, they are tied everywhere, handrails to fences and